ASX is replacing CHESS with distributed ledger technology (DLT) developed by Digital Asset

 Streamline functions and workflows, remove embedded paper-based processes and mitigate manual errors, and be effective and cost-efficient to operate, support and enhance.

 Comply with relevant laws, regulations and licences relating to the operating entities.

-- Demonstrations of the CHESS replacement software prototype in ASX's acceler8 space
+- Continue with demonstrations of the CHESS replacement software prototype in ASX's acceler8 space

 - Webinar industry updates